Eric Filia, baseball

 His minor league career began after he was drafted in the 20th round in 2016.
 He earned that selection with his performance in his redshirt senior season with UCLA, during which he slashed .295/.311/.415.

-Coach John Savage almost didn’t get the chance to play that season as a Bruin due to the fact that Filia lost a year eligibility for plagiarism.
+Coach John Savage almost didn’t play Filia that season due to the fact that he lost a year eligibility for plagiarism.

 Saturday’s alumni game will pit the 2018 Bruins against the alumni starting at 12:05 p.m.